What is consultative selling?

 Consultative selling is a sales approach that prioritizes relationships and honest, meaningful dialogue in order to first create that solid relationship.
 Only once the relationship gets its foundation is when the conversation can begin to move toward identifying customer pain points and providing solutions to a customer's needs.
 But rather than the standard, where the product or service is at the forefront, this type of selling is very focused on the customer.

-Check out this conversation between myself and Liz Ritzcovan, Chief Revenue Officer at Namogoo, to learn more about consultative selling, what behaviors Liz looks for in her team, how she coaches her team to best prepare before going into a conversation, and much more!
+Check out this conversation between myself and Liz Ritzcovan, Chief Revenue Officer, to learn more about consultative selling, what behaviors Liz looks for in her team, how she coaches her team to best prepare before going into a conversation, and much more!

 A Discussion About Consultative Selling with Liz Ritzcovan and Carole Mahoney